 If you notice any changes in his saliva colour, especially if it happens suddenly, then take him to the vet right away.
 He could be suffering from a condition that affects his saliva production or may have an autoimmune disease.

 A dog’s tongue is black because its saliva contains substances meant to reduce pain and swelling and promote healing.
 That makes it much easier to keep wounds, sores or other injuries clean and free from bacteria.
-If your dog starts licking a particular part of his body more often than usual, then he may have developed an infection or wound there.
+If your dog starts licking a particular part of his body more often than usual, he may develop an infection or wound there.

-If this is the case, you might find that some patches on his tongue turn black or white because those areas are infected as well.
+If this is the case, you might find that some patches on his tongue turn black or white because those areas are also infected.
 Your vet will want to treat both problems simultaneously and may ask you to start bathing your dog’s tongue once a day with warm water and mild soap.

 When this happens, some patches on his tongue might turn completely black while others grow white because those areas are infected.
 A vet will usually recommend that you begin washing any wounds with warm water and mild soap regularly to get rid of the infection before it spreads.

-If your dog’s tongue has turned black, but he isn’t showing any other signs of illness, then you should schedule an appointment with your vet right away.
+If your dog’s tongue has turned black but isn’t showing any other signs of illness, then you should schedule an appointment with your vet immediately.
 He could be experiencing some pain or discomfort associated with a particular part of his body, including his ears, teeth or throat.
 It’s also possible that your dog is suffering from an autoimmune disease of some kind.